PocklingtonHistory.com Railway Street (Circa 1880)

 Hills / Masseys Garage - George Street

 William Francis Hill (Billy) in 1921 was living at no.2 Chapmangate and was described as a car proprietor and assessor of Income Tax.
 He had a shop on the corner of Chapmangate and George Street (the present day Chemists), where he sold Bicycles, and called his shop a Cycle Emporium.
 In 1926, he operated a bus service on a licence to York on a direct route, on Market Days.
 His bus service, just like dozens more of the period had a nickname, his was "The Flying Bedstead".
-The bus service suffered competition from Everinghams, so he decided on starting a garage in George Street which lasted there until, in later years, it became Masseys Garage.
+The bus service suffered competition from Everinghams, so he decided on starting a garage in George Street which lasted there until 1947, when after a sale, it became Masseys Garage.
 In the 1960's it was demolished, and a supermarket was built.

 Hills Garage George Street